shamirlabs/diva-alpha-net/README.md

 You **SHOULD** first change the recommended values described in [section 2.1](#21-run-diva-and-connect-it-to-your-ethereum-clients) in the `.env` file (you don't need to change the endpoints configuration).
 Continue configuring your node in [section 2.3](#23-configure-your-node).

+If you are running your node inside a local network (e.g. you are a home staker) **SHOULD** make sure to forward the P2P ports of the Execution and Consensus clients to your host machine.
+For Geth and Prysm, you should forward the ports `30303/tcp`, `30303/udp`, and `13000/tcp`.
+This is in addition to forwarding the Diva port `5050/tcp`.
+This is not relevant for cloud servers.

 ### 2.3.
 Configure your node